gagagu/MSFSTouchPortalPlugin-PanelGrabber/README.md

 More Info will come in the next days

+I am using an HDMI Dummy Plug to create an virtual Screen to move the panel to it and grab the screenshots from there.

 ## Plugin Installation
 - Download the plugin from plugin directory
 - click the gear icon in Touch Portal and choose "import plugin"